Examples of the types of criminal cases we handle:

 Have charges been levied against you by the district attorney for the distribution, manufacturing or trafficking of drugs?
 J Thomas Salata is an Fulton County criminal defense attorney with years of experience defending clients against alleged Georgia drug law violations … let us know how we can help your case.

-Manufacturing and/or distribution charges are taken very seriously in the state of Georgia so it is important that you work with a competent criminal defense lawyer from the start.
-J Thomas Salata’s expertise in drug defense means we work tirelessly to minimize your sentencing and fines — it is crucial to our office that you fully understand your charges, rights and Georgia drug laws.
-Call 678-942-6937 for a free telephone consultation.
+Manufacturing and/or distribution charges are taken very seriously in the state of Georgia, so it is important that you work with a competent criminal defense lawyer from the start.
+J Thomas Salata’s expertise in drug defense means we work tirelessly to minimize your sentencing and fines.
+It is crucial to our office that you fully understand your charges, rights and Georgia drug laws.
+Call 770-408-7004 for a free telephone consultation.

-J Thomas Salata has been successful in fighting for lesser sentencing and fines for many of his clients who have faced felony drug or possession charges, and he will work just as hard for you.
-Asking the right questions, pleading correctly and covering all related details are all part of a good defense when the court hears your case, and Thomas Salata’s experience can help.
+J Thomas Salata has been successful in fighting for lesser sentencing and fines for many of his clients who have faced felony drug or possession charges.
+Asking the right questions, pleading correctly, and covering all related details are all part of a good defense when the court hears your case.

 Our offices have experience handling drug possession, distribution and manufacturing charges with regard to the following: